WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 In this dark mix of satirical drama and deliciously bloody bodycounting, we start things off with a security guard catching forty winks while someone armed with construction tools slowly slips a nylon tie around his neck.
 With one sharp tug, the guard finds himself awake, soon to be out of breath and desperately looking for something to cut off the tie while our perpetrator stands cautiously nearby, watching all of this unfold.
 The garroted guard eventually finds a box cutter and tries to slice the nylon off, only to end up digging deep into this neck and gouging himself to death.

-While we watch these little non-linear snippets of Sheung's past showcase her slow obsession to better her and her family's lives, we are also treated with present day interjections of a mad killer brutally murdering flat occupants in a manner so worthy of the slasher sub-genre.
-What's intriguing about this killing spree is that the film eventually identifies the killer as none other than Sheung herself in an early reveal that hits us no soon after the twenty minute mark.
-While this may have ruined any potential mystery between the connection of the building flat massacre to Sheung's plight for a flat with a sea side view, it does instead help cement the fact that Dream Home will be more of a character-heavy narration early on, with the only question in mind would be how far will our lead go to get what she wants?
+While we watch these little snippets of Sheung's past showcasing her slow obsession to better her and her family's lives, we're also treated with present day interjections of a mad killer brutally murdering flat occupants in a manner so worthy of the slasher sub-genre.
+What's intriguing about this killing spree is that the film eventually identifies the maniac as none other than Sheung herself in an early reveal.
+While this may have ruined any potential mystery between the connection of the building massacre to Sheung's plight for a flat with a sea side view, it does instead help cement the fact that Dream Home (2010) is a character-driven horror show, with the only question in mind would be how far will our lead go to get what she wants?

-To be fair, a lot of the drama thriller portion works; rather than bombarding us with an hour or so of straight life tragedies before serving us the gory helpings of sliced up teens and unexpected victims, Dream Home's time-jumping almost bite-sized approach to the events that lead to the massacre help even out the pacing as well as not overdo the sappy soul-sucking realism that is the economy and the things it brings out of people who cannot keep up with it.
-It also helps that Hong Kong singer and actress Josie Ho was pretty good as an inexperienced killer who gets beaten around nearly as much as her victims, though excelled far better in her role as a victim of society shouldering what can be looked at as a (twisted) Herculean task in today's market.
+To be fair, a lot of the drama portion works; rather than bombarding us with an hour or so of straight life tragedies before serving us the gory helpings of sliced up teens and unexpected victims, Dream Home (2010)'s time-jumping bite-sized approach to the events that lead to the killing spree does well to even out the pacing as not to overdo the sappy soul-sucking realism that is an economy crash and the horrible things it brings out from people who cannot keep up with it.
+It also helps that Hong Kong singer and actress Josie Ho is decently good as an inexperienced killer who gets beaten around nearly as much as her victims, though she excels far better as a victim of society, shouldering what can be compared to as a (twisted) Herculean task in today's market.

-When it comes to the slasher bits, I can guarantee Dream Home will be a gore hound's wet dream; while some of the murders were obviously CGed (like a certain eye-popping scene that looked a tad too cartoonish to be anywhere realistic), a good deal of the gore and blood still used old fashioned corn syrup and really nasty practical and make-up works.
-These deaths range from simple knife killings to methodically torturous vacuum suffocation, some intentional while others are accidental, but they all have that mostly justified mean-spirited streak to them as most of the victims aren't so innocent to begin with.
-I guess it was a way for the film to ease us into rooting for the killer, but one or two kills may keep us from entirely forgetting Sheung isn't too well in the head at this point, particularly one murder involving a pregnant woman who miscarries during the attack.
-I also love the fact that this film found a way to enhance the intensity of these killings by confining them in small spaces which the further the plot goes, the tighter and more claustrophobic they become.
+When it comes to the slasher bits, I can guarantee Dream Home (2010) will be a gorehound's wet dream; while some of the murders are obviously CG-enhanced (like a certain eye-popping scene that looked a tad too cartoonish to be anywhere realistic), a good deal of the gore and blood still used old fashioned corn syrup and really nasty practical and make-up works.
+These deaths range from simple knife killings to a methodically torturous vacuum suffocation, some intentional while others accidental, all have that mean-spirited streak to them as most of the victims aren't so innocent to begin with.
+I guess it's a way for the film to ease us into rooting for the killer, but one or two kills may keep us from entirely forgetting Sheung isn't too well in the head at this point, particularly one murder involving a pregnant woman who miscarries during the attack.
+I also love the fact that this film found a way to enhance the intensity of these killings by confining them in small spaces that get tighter and more claustrophobic the further the plot goes.

-If we are going to look for any drawbacks, I could try squeezing out some issues I have with some of the flashbacks taking a bit while to get going, but I learned to understand and accept it as necessary for building up to the massacre and Sheung's character.
-I could also try pointing out the absurdity of the whole massacre as an over-the-top solution for such a contrasting realistic problem but Dream Home is half slasher flick and slashers, by most parts, are supposed to be exaggeratedly hardcore and bloody.
-(I mean, if slashers were to remain uber-realistic then Friday the 13th's Jason Voorhees isn't a walking meat-tank of a killer and everyone in John Carpenter's Halloween would have figured out that, after guns failing to work on him in 4 to 5 movies, they could at least try decapitating Michael Myers.
-(Coz, if done right, I'm really sure the big guy isn't gonna do his famous "robotic sit-up" with his noggin missing)) I guess what I'm getting at here is that Dream Home is a movie meant for genre fans and the only issue I can see here is whether it'll be for one's taste or not.
-If you're a horror fan who's open to something a bit dramatic once in a while then this Asian slasher has a lot to offer for your on-screen bloodlust.
-If you're not a horror fan, or at least is a horror fan who is not into over-the-top gore and upsetting deaths, then why on the green Earth are you doing reading this blog?
+If we are going to look for any drawbacks, I could try squeezing out some issues I have with the flashbacks taking a while to get going, but I learned to understand and accept it as a necessity for building up the massacre and Sheung's character.
+I could also try pointing out the absurdity of the whole spree killing as an over-the-top solution for such a contrasting realistic problem but Dream Home (2010) is a slasher flick.
+And slashers, by most parts, are supposed to be exaggeratedly hardcore and bloody.
+I guess what I'm getting at here is that Dream Home (2010) is a movie meant for genre fans and the only issue I can see here is whether it'll be for one's taste or not.
+If you're a horror fanatic who's open to something a bit dramatic once in a while then this Asian slasher has a lot to offer for your onscreen bloodlust.

 Bodycount:

-1 male garroted with a nylon tie, neck with a boxcutter
+1 male garroted with a nylon tie, neck gouged with a boxcutter

 1 female gets a screwdriver ran through her head

-1 pregnant female gets a vacuumed seal bag over her head, smothered
+1 pregnant female gets a vacuum-sealed bag over her head, smothered

 1 male had his neck broken against a night stand